lzwdot/blog/docs/.vuepress/plugins/vuepress-plugin-to-wordpress/README.md

-## Vuepress To WordPress
+## Vuepress Plugin To WordPress

-Vuepress To WordPress uses XmlRpc to synchronize Vuepress content to WordPress, implements all the interfaces in [XML-RPC_WordPress_API](http://codex.wordpress.org/XML-RPC_WordPress_API).
+A plugin uses XmlRpc to synchronize Vuepress content to WordPress, implements all the interfaces in [XML-RPC_WordPress_API](http://codex.wordpress.org/XML-RPC_WordPress_API).

 ### use: